dogecash/dogecash-old/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

-This issue tracker is only for technical issues related to PIVX Core.
+This issue tracker is only for technical issues related to dogecash Core.
-General PIVX questions and/or support requests and are best directed to the [PIVX Discord](https://discord.pivx.org).
+General dogecash questions and/or support requests and are best directed to the [dogecash Discord](https://discord.dogecash.org).

 ### Describe the issue